onefrankguy/frankmitchell.org/posts/how-to-do-one-time-setup-with-chef.md

 without Chef first, and you'll end up with a better solution when you translate it into a Chef recipe.

-The canonical bash solution for "Run this command once" is to test for the existance of a lock file, and if it doesn't exist create it and run the command.
-That code usually looks something like this.
+The canonical bash solution for "Run this command once and only once" is to test for the existance of a lock file, and if it doesn't exist create it and run the command.
+That code usually looks something like this:

     #!/bin/bash